 An important component of Lowes' green chemicals strategy was to focus on the intersection of products of concern, where the exposure to unsafe chemicals was highest.
 One of the challenges in the industry at large involves simply understanding what chemicals are present in the more than 2 million products Lowe's stocks on their shelves for customers.
 Many of these products do not have the chemicals listed.
 Cassell made an important decision: "We could come up with a list of 100 unsafe chemicals that we are restricting in our products and put it out there; but the challenge is, if you don't have actual access to the information on the content of these chemicals, you can't really stand by that commitment.
-We took the position that if you say you are doing something, and will get rid of a certain chemical, you need to actually follow-up with that action."
-Lowe's thus went after the most important chemicals first.
+We took the position that if you say you are doing something, and will get rid of a certain chemicals first.
 The team was able to highlight the worst chemicals by engaging with multiple NGO's, other retailers, conversations with suppliers, and the GC3 Retailer forum.
-This approach is defined in Lowes' formal green chemistry action plan.
+This approach is defined in Lowes' formal green chemistry action plan.15